yzcjd/jiedian_v6/readme.md

 ## Updated randomly, available or unavailable~
 .
 ## IPV6 only.If your home broadband does not have a public network IP, it will not work.

+## Serious maintenance will only be performed when the star rating reaches 10.
+Thank you for your support!
 .
 ### [⭐️ TG Resources Channel](https://t.me/yzc020) [⭐️ TG Nodes Channel](https://t.me/yzcjd)